MounirAia/Web-Shoot-em-up/README.md

 ## Around the Game

 ### Target Audience
 This game target all the people who want to play a quick game.
-I would say the people in the queue in another game (like League Of Legends or Valorant).
-During this waiting time, they can play my game

 ### Target Device
 Computer (any decent computer that can run chrome without issue)